taocpp/PEGTL/doc/Migration-Guide.md

 # Migration Guide

+## Version 2.8.0

+All enumerators were changed from uppercase to lowercase.
+Additionally, `tracking_mode::IMMEDIATE` was renamed to `tracking_mode::eager`.

+Compatibility enumerators can still be used, the library should be fully compatible when used with older enumerators.
+Note, however, that the old enumerators will be removed in version 3.0.0.
+Consider updating your enumerators now.

 ## Version 2.4.0

 The common prefix for all macros was changed from `TAOCPP_PEGTL_` to `TAO_PEGTL_`.

 Compatibility macros can still be used, the library should be fully compatible when used with older macros.
-Note, however, that the old macros will be removed in a future version 3.0.
+Note, however, that the old macros will be removed in version 3.0.0.
 Consider updating your macro prefixes now.

 ## From 1.y to 2.z